DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/docs/error_tracking.md

 ## Setup

-If you have not set up the Fluter SDK yet, the the instructions in the [documentation][2].
+If you have not set up the Flutter SDK yet, follow the instructions in the [documentation][2].

 ### Add Crash Reporting

-Update your initialization configuration to set `nativeCrashReportEnabled` to `true`
+Update your initialization configuration to set `nativeCrashReportEnabled` to `true`.

+For example:

 ```dart
 final configuration = DdSdkConfiguration(